 Announcing the PNW chapter’s annual fall meeting!
 On Saturday, September 15, we will meet new indexers and greet veteran indexers for an informative, productive, and enjoyable program that includes:

 Indexing in digital environments

 Pilar Wyman, recipient of the 2017 Hines Award and longtime advocate for the indexing profession at the local, national, and international levels, has also been a leader in moving indexing into the digital age.
 In her session, she will discuss indexing for digital publications, giving an overview of the current state of the field and the software, skills, and training that indexers need to work in it.
 She will also give a glimpse into future possibilities and trends.
-The session will end with a panel of local indexers who are working in different digital environments and a time for questions and answers.
+The session will continue with a panel featuring Jan Wright, 2009 Wilson Award for Excellence in Indexing recipient with decades of indexing experience in all formats, along with a few local indexers who are working in different digital environments.

 Disaster planning for your business

 Carolyn Weaver, 2015 Hines Award recipient and PNW/ASI founding member, will lead a discussion on preparing your business for the unexpected, whether technological, environmental, or health-related.
 Good business practices, up-to-date security systems, and redundant backup systems are logical defenses against technological and environmental disasters.
 Unpredictable health-related disasters can be even more devastating for a small business owner, so we’ll also discuss systems for maintaining up-to-date instructions for a “trustee” (family member or colleague) who can act on your behalf in dealing with clients and other business matters if you are suddenly incapacitated.